 - Fluids need to be restricted further.
-A total of 2 cups a day for three days should prevent symptoms of shortness of breath and fluid buildup. - Drink only 4oz of fluid with meals (total 1.5 cups fluid).
+Intake of no more than 2 cups a day for three days should prevent symptoms of shortness of breath and fluid buildup. - Drink only 4oz of fluid with meals (total 1.5 cups fluid).
 This leaves 1⁄2 cup to take with medications - Incorporate phosphate binders into fluid allowance. - Chew gum for thirst. - Limit fresh fruit and vegetables.
 Keep a supply of canned fruit and vegetables on hand.
 Drain extra fluid from canned products.
 Always purchase "no salt added" canned vegetables, and if you have diabetes, purchase light or no-sugar added products.